odoo/documentation/legal/terms/partnership.rst

 4.1 Partnership levels
 ----------------------
 The ODOO partner program consists of three partnership levels; Ready, Silver and Gold with specific requirements and benefits for each level.
-Partnership level granted to PARTNER depends on the annual new Odoo Enterprise revenues generated for ODOO.
+Partnership level granted to PARTNER depends on the annual new Twenty20 Enterprise revenues generated for ODOO.
 Renewals of existing contracts does not account for the partnership level, but the partner still get his commission on these contracts as stated in 5.2
 The table below summarizes the requirement for each partnership level.

 Ready
 Silver
 Gold
-Annual New Net Odoo Enterprise Revenues
+Annual New Net Twenty20 Enterprise Revenues
 1.000 €
 12.000 €
 25.000 €

-The level of partnerships will be reviewed quarterly by ODOO based on Odoo Enterprise contracts sold by partners, over the preceeding 12 months.
+The level of partnerships will be reviewed quarterly by ODOO based on Twenty20 Enterprise contracts sold by partners, over the preceeding 12 months.
 Partners may be upgraded automatically to a higher level once they reach the requirements for a higher level.
 Silver and Gold partners which are not complying with their partnerships requirements will be assigned to a lower level of partnership if they have not met their requirement at the end of the annual period.
 For new partners, the initial partner level is granted for one year.